ruthzu/battleship/README.md

-Here’s your **Battleship README** written in the same clean and professional style as the *Knight Travails* one:
+Got it!
+Here’s the updated **README** with your correct screenshot path and the same clean, resume-ready format 👇

 ---